A city home provides a young family carefree space to cook, entertain, and explore the local art & food scene.

 In a sky-high condominium overlooking the San Francisco Museum of Modern Art, a neutral color palette mixed with blond and dark-gray oaks, creates a relaxed canvas upon which is dabbed the client’s favorite colors – blue and purple.
 Scandinavian and Italian modern furnishing are mixed, along with exquisite artworks, to create a luxe, cosmopolitan feel that is refreshing light and relaxed.

-A year later, after the apartment experience water damage, we had a chance to rethink how the possibilities of the space.
+A year later, after the apartment experience water damage, we had a chance to reimagine home to fit current needs.
 Our boldest move was to add a home office in underused transitional space, adding a movable wall to isolate the room from the rest of the home for late night zoom calls with Europe and Asia.
-We renovated the kitchen, adding new hardwood floors and additional lighting
+We renovated the kitchen, adding new hardwood floors and additional lighting.

 Interior architecture and furniture design: Bjorn Design